NanoKnife Treatment for Prostate Cancer

 - Follow-up monitoring required - Regular PSA testing and MRI scans needed

-- Limited long-term data - NanoKnife is newer than traditional treatments.
+- Limited long-term data - NanoKnife is newer than traditional treatments, though 8-year outcomes are comparable

 - MRI and biopsy to confirm eligibility